fc-io/react-for-beginners/week_05 – SSR/week_05_b_assignments.md

      working to be later improved upon.
 * **You need to get your idea approved before you start.
 Send me a message and ask**
+    - **You can only pick alternative 2,if you ask about your idé before wednesday 11:59 during week 5.** Otherwise you have to do alternative 1.
 * BONUS: Add a custom 404 page (watch video for example).
 * Publish your site.
 You can use GitHub pages, Netlify or Vercel.
 * Commit and push to a new GitHub repo.